Ebazhanov/linkedin-skill-assessments-quizzes/CONTRIBUTING.md

 ## PLEASE

 > Add explanation (`or reference link`) to your answers.
 That will help anyone to better learn concepts they might not have a great understanding about.

+## IMPORTANT

+> the ONLY questions can be accepted from this source https://www.linkedin.com/skill-assessments/hub/quizzes/